ucfopen/Obojobo-Docs/docs/obo_reference.md

 #### ListStyles

+A list style can be optionally specified for a list.
 The ListStyles object has two properties: **`type`** and **`indents`**:

 * `type`: String (Default: `'unordered'`): MUST be one of the following values: